 Mission

-The Community Advisory Council is made up of community leaders and stakeholders from the counselling profession in Nova Scotia.
-The Council meets bi-annually to serve in an advisory role for the M.Ed. in Counselling program at Acadia.
-Through their varied perspectives and experiences from across the profession, the members of the council help inform the initiatives of the Counselling program and inform the faculty of the emerging needs within Nova Scotia as new counsellors are educated to work with diverse clients and communities across a variety of settings.
+The Community Advisory Council comprises community leaders and partners from Nova Scotia's counselling profession.
+The Council meets bi-annually to serve in an advisory role for Acadia's M.Ed. in Counselling Program.
+Through their varied perspectives and experiences across the profession, members of the Council provide input into the Counselling Program's initiatives and inform the faculty of emerging needs within the Nova Scotia counselling context.

 Advisory Members